frzng/syslinavinici.cz/en_GB/_md_pages/souslik-stamp.md

 <div class="clearfix"></div>

-To support wine growers and raise public awareness of sousliks, we created the “**Sysli na vinici**” trademark meaning “**Souslik friendly vineyard**”.
+To support wine growers and raise public awareness of sousliks, we created the “**Sysli na Vinici**” trademark meaning “**Souslik friendly Vineyard**”.
 This can be awarded to winemakers who manage their vineyards in a way that is friendly to both sousliks and the environment.
 By buying their wine you can also support the protection of this rare species.

 This trademark was registered with the Industrial Property Office in 2016.